LIFETIME DEAL — LIMITED TIME

 4. Examples of Modern Epistolary Novels and Their Unique Features

-*The Silent Patient* by Alex Michaelides combines journal entries with a first-person story, deepening the psychological depth and mystery as the protagonist unravels secrets through personal notes.
+*The Silent Patient* by Alex Michaelides combines journal entries with a first-person angle, which helps the mystery feel personal rather than purely investigative.
+You get psychological depth because you’re inside the character’s private notes.

 5. How Modern Epistolary Novels Connect with Readers